 When we build your Copper Canyon vacation package, we’ll add in as many sights and stops as possible in order to logistically maximize your vacation time.
 Creel is always included on just about any Customized Trip that we build as there is so much one can do in the general vicinity and it is very lovely.

 San Ignacio, located only 3 kms outside of town, this area is host to the rock formations of the Mushrooms, Frogs and Monks, as well as Lake Arareko.
 You can see all of this area by walking, biking or taking a scooter around the dirt roads that encircle the area.
 The whole trip through this area is only about 22 kms.
 San Ignacio Mission is here and although it is usually locked these days, the area in itself is very nice to visit.
-A small entrance fee must be paid directly to the Indians to cross onto their land if you come by day tour, bike, scooter or ATV.
+A small entrance fee must be paid directly to the Indians to cross onto their land if you come by day tour, bike or scooter.
 All Amigo Trails day tours to this area will include the entrance fee.

 Lake Arareko – This lake is man-made and was originally intended to be the reservoir for Creel.
 Its name, Arareko, means “horseshoe” in Raramuri.
 You can rent row boats here or the more popular Paddle Boats and fishing here for Black Bass is a local favorite.